takoikatakotako/en.swiswiswift.com/content/post/2019-01-22/index.md

 +++
-title = "UITableViewでテーブルにアイテムを表示（Swift4.2）"
-url = "2019-01-22"
+title = "Display items in a table with UITableView（Swift4.2）" url = "2019-01-22"
 date = "2019-01-22"
-description = "UITableViewでテーブルにアイテムを表示（Swift4.2）"
-tags = [
+description = "Display items in a table with UITableView（Swift4.2）" tags = [
     "iOS",
 ]